List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 Daniel J. D'Arby is an expert and inveterate gambler and is a member of the Egypt 9 Glory Gods, meeting the Joestar Group in Cairo and tricking them into wagering their souls in various gambles.
 However, D'Arby is not afraid to cheat to win a match, and ends up taking the souls of Polnareff and Joseph.
 Jotaro challenges D'Arby at poker, which the gambler comments is his strongest game.
 However Jotaro's unreadable poker face, intimidation, and use of Star Platinum to play mindgames proves too much for him, as D'Arby tries to force himself to call Jotaro's bet, he falls apart completely and becomes a hysteric mess, admitting defeat in his heart.
 Polnareff, Joseph and the hundreds of other souls D'Arby had collected over the years were freed from his collection.
 His Stand is Osiris (オシリス神, Oshirisu-shin), which has the power to take the souls of those whom D'Arby defeats in his games and store them as chips.

+In Japanese, he is voiced by Banjō Ginga in the 2014 anime and subsequent appearances, and Kenji Utsumi in the 1993 OVA.
+In English, he is voiced by Cam Clarke in the 2014 anime.